imansmallapple/ArkTS-simple-demo-usage/super_bright_flashlight.md

 #### After remove api testing page, the real device rendered with blank page

-### App Display and Acceptance

-CONTENT TO BE ADDED

 ## Add all necessary files
 - Add LICENSE file
 We can add the `LICENSE` via [here](https://raw.githubusercontent.com/eclipse-oniro4openharmony/manifest/refs/heads/OpenHarmony-4.1-Release/LICENSE).

-### Merge To Applist and Finish

-CONTENT TO BE ADDED

 ## To run and debug the Harmony device configure the HarmonyOS runtime